Zscaler (NASDAQ:ZS) Releases FY 2021 Earnings Guidance

-Zscaler (NASDAQ:ZS) last announced its earnings results on Monday, May 24th.
-The company reported $0.15 EPS for the quarter, beating analysts’ consensus estimates of $0.07 by $0.08.
-The business had revenue of $176.40 million for the quarter, compared to analysts’ expectations of $163.73 million.
+Zscaler (NASDAQ:ZS) last released its quarterly earnings results on Monday, May 24th.
+The company reported $0.15 EPS for the quarter, topping analysts’ consensus estimates of $0.07 by $0.08.
+The company had revenue of $176.40 million for the quarter, compared to the consensus estimate of $163.73 million.
 Zscaler had a negative net margin of 38.30% and a negative return on equity of 36.46%.
-The company’s quarterly revenue was up 59.6% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.07 EPS.
-As a group, sell-side analysts anticipate that Zscaler will post -1.37 EPS for the current year.
+Zscaler’s revenue was up 59.6% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.07 EPS.
+Equities research analysts predict that Zscaler will post -1.37 EPS for the current year.

-In other Zscaler news, Director Karen Blasing sold 1,500 shares of the company’s stock in a transaction dated Monday, March 29th.
-The shares were sold at an average price of $166.21, for a total value of $249,315.00.
-Following the transaction, the director now directly owns 3,263 shares in the company, valued at approximately $542,343.23.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO Remo Canessa sold 51,196 shares of the company’s stock in a transaction dated Thursday, June 10th.
-The shares were sold at an average price of $200.01, for a total transaction of $10,239,711.96.
-Following the completion of the transaction, the chief financial officer now owns 367,915 shares in the company, valued at $73,586,679.15.
+In other Zscaler news, insider Amit Sinha sold 7,000 shares of the business’s stock in a transaction on Thursday, May 13th.
+The shares were sold at an average price of $161.91, for a total value of $1,133,370.00.
+Following the sale, the insider now owns 276,192 shares of the company’s stock, valued at approximately $44,718,246.72.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Karen Blasing sold 2,000 shares of the business’s stock in a transaction on Monday, June 21st.
+The shares were sold at an average price of $216.25, for a total transaction of $432,500.00.
+Following the completion of the sale, the director now directly owns 3,763 shares in the company, valued at approximately $813,748.75.
 The disclosure for this sale can be found here.
-Insiders sold a total of 127,987 shares of company stock worth $25,103,434 over the last quarter.
-Insiders own 21.40% of the company’s stock.
+Insiders have sold 129,987 shares of company stock worth $25,535,934 in the last ninety days.
+21.40% of the stock is currently owned by insiders.

 Zscaler Company Profile